Kubernetes Developer Workshop

 Pods are both ephemeral and "mortal", they should be considered effectively transient.
 Kubernetes can terminate and reschedule pods for a whole range of reasons, including rolling updates, hitting resource limits, scaling up & down and other cluster operations.
 With Pods being transient, you can not build a reliable architecture through addressing Pods directly (e.g. by name or IP address).

-Kubernetes solves this with Services, which act as a network abstraction over a group of pods, and have their own lifecycle.
-We can use them to greatly improve what we’ve deployed.
+Kubernetes solves this with Services, which act as a network abstraction over a group of pods, and have their own independent and more stable life cycle.
+We can use them to greatly improve what we've deployed.

-Now to put a Service in front of the MongoDB pods, if you want to create the service YAML yourself, you can refer to the Kubernetes docs.
+Now to put a Service in front of the PostgreSQL pod, if you want to create the service YAML yourself, you can refer to the Kubernetes docs:

-Save your YAML into a file mongo-service.yaml or use the below YAML manifest for the service:
+Save your YAML into a file postgres-service.yaml or use the below YAML manifest for the service:

 kind: Service